New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Update to account for abbrev Adversaria being used instead of WE
 - Don't mark a ")" after a reference as invalid

+### 0.1.3

+- Highlight @CanonsNC differently from other abbreviations to indicate it shouldn't be modified
+- Add AngIdea as an abbreviation of "The Angelic Idea about the Creation of the Universe" at the end of Divine Wisdom
+- Highlight cross reference sentences starting with "See" or "Under"

 ## Extension Development

 Development of the extension can be done as follows: